Electronic Code Book

 Introduction

 This course details the exploitation of a weakness in the authentication of a PHP website.
 The website uses ECB to encrypt information provided by users and use this information to ensure authentication.
-We will see how this behaviour can impact the authentication and how it can be exploited.
+We will see how this behavior can impact the authentication and how it can be exploited.

 If you feel confident, you can try to do this exercise without following the course, then you can come back to the course to read some details and tips.
 If you want to do it by yourself, you can follow the following steps:

-• create a user with a really long name composed of the same character (like 20 times a) and look at the cookie sent back by the application.
+• Create a user with a really long name composed of the same character (like 20 times a) and look at the cookie sent back by the application.
 Try to look for a pattern that will give you more information on how the information can be manipulated.

-• try to create a user with a username that will allow you to be logged in as admin by swapping encrypted blocks around.
+• Try to create a user with a username that will allow you to be logged in as admin by swapping encrypted blocks around.

 ECB